 The Committee's task is to incentivise the Executive team to deliver the Company's success while setting rewards taking the views of investors into account.
 The Drive for 2020 strategy underscores the need to attract, retain and motivate the team to deliver the new objectives.
-The Committee ensures that the Company's practices and incentives are appropriate and that there is a clear alignment with the interests of shareholders.
-Indeed, the high levels of share ownership required of the Group Leadership Team, illustrate the Board's commitment to that alignment.
+The Committee ensures that the Company's practices and incentives are appropriate and that there is a clear alignment with the interests of share ownership required of the Group Leadership Team, illustrate the Board's commitment to that alignment.